-OBSTRUCTION OF SUCTION STRAINER BY FOREIGN MATTER -- The high velocity of water entering the suction line will carry loose foreign bodies in against the strainer from a considerable distance.
+OBSTRUCTION OF SUCTION STRAINER BY FOREIGN MATTER:

+The high velocity of water entering the suction line will carry loose foreign bodies in against the strainer from a considerable distance.
 Therefore, all weeds and refuse should be removed from close proximity of the suction entrance.

-SUCTION LINE TOO SMALL OR TOO LONG -- The flow of water into the pump is opposed by the frictional resistance in the suction line.
+SUCTION LINE TOO SMALL OR TOO LONG:

+The flow of water into the pump is opposed by the frictional resistance in the suction line.
 This friction loss must be added to the height of the pump above the water (static lift) to determine the "total lift" of the pump.
 When all of the vacuum in the pump (atmospheric pressure) is consumed in raising water through this total life, then the limit of capacity has been reached.
 This capacity can be increased only by decreasing total lift.
 If the static lift cannot be reduced, then the friction loss must be reduced by using a shorter or larger suction hose.

-The rated capacity of the pump is guaranteed for a static lift of 10 feet, with 20 feet of recommended suction hose at sea level.
+The rated capacity of the pump is guaranteed for a static lift of 10 feet for ratings up to 1500 gpm, with 20 feet of recommended suction hose at 2000 feet.
 To increase the capacity without reducing the static lift, or to increase lift without sacrificing capacity, requires larger suction hose.

 An excessively long suction line is a handicap to any pump, for besides reducing capacity through the added friction lose, it retards priming and it produces a detrimental effect known as "cavitation".
 This means a separation of the water column in the pump suction, or void spaces, produced by the inertia of the heavy mass of water in the line resisting sudden change in the velocity when the pump starts to deliver or when discharge valves are opened or closed.
-This phenomenon reduces capacity further, and usually sets up a vibratory motion and "water hammer" as the water surges in and out of the void spaces.
+This phenomenon reduces